Tips for Motorcycle Safety and Awareness

 If you were hurt in a motorcycle crash, you might believe that it’s not worth getting a lawyer.
 That’s far from true.
 With Florida’s no-fault laws, you may need help to pursue damages that your insurance won’t cover.

-A personal injury lawyer in Tampa, FL, can help you through motorcycle accidents as well as car accidents.
+A personal injury lawyer in Lakeland, FL, can help you through motorcycle accidents as well as car accidents.
 Although they seem to come in the same vein of personal injury, it’s clear that there are many differences between driving a bike and driving a car.

-After you are hurt, contact a Tampa, personal injury attorney.
+After you are hurt, contact a Lakeland, personal injury attorney.
 The law offices of Winters and Yonker are available to help those who need legal representation and are recovering from injuries.
 We understand that you followed the rules of the road and drove safely, only to still end up hurt.